oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 Separate OpenMP build instructions are provided below.
 Note: matrix_mul does not support OpenMP on Windows.

-The code will attempt first to execute on an available GPU and fallback to the system's CPU if a compatible GPU is not detected.
-The device used for compilation is displayed in the output.
+The code will attempt to execute on an available GPU first and fallback to the system's CPU if a compatible GPU is not detected.
+The device used for the compilation is displayed in the output.

 ## Key implementation details
 SYCL implementation explained.